bashfx/fx-semv/README.md

 semv-sync-integration.sh # Workflow integration
 semv-dispatch.sh        # Command routing
 ```

+### Build Script
+- `./build.sh` assembles `semv.sh` from `parts/` and runs a syntax check.
+- `./build.sh -r` will rename parts according to `parts/build.map`, and clean numbered artifacts not present in the map.
+Use with care; it assumes intentional renames and a versioned history for safety.

 ### BashFX Compliance
 - **Function Ordinality**: `do_*` (high-order), `_*` (helpers), `__*` (literals)